- Chapter 6 | You Shouldn't Sit There

 After five minutes pass by, I hear the door open loudly even through my music and glance up to see three guys enter the room, causing all of the girls to go frantic and start pulling all of their shirts down to show their cleavage while I just roll my eyes nonchalantly.

-Taking my eyes off of them, I go back to doodling in my notebook until I hear a throat being cleared and I glance up with a bored look that soon turned to shock as I freeze.
+Taking my eyes off of them, I go back to doodling in my notebook until my headphones get pulled out of my ears and I hear a throat being cleared.

 I know I was warned, but I was just really hoping for it to be a coincidence — not for it to actually be him...